Sohom-Sarkar/pqc-sca/README.md

 pip install -r requirements.txt
 ```

 Python 3.11+.
-No Node.js needed — the frontend is a plain HTML file.
+No Node.js needed, the frontend is a plain HTML file.

 ## Layout